sensokame/sensokame-obsidian-knowledge/knowledge_base/Software Layer/Operating System/Linux/Linux.md

 ## Scripting With Linux
-creating scripts can allow the user to automate complex or repetitive processes, the best and easiest way for this is to set the first line of the script to the interpreter of your choice. this is called a [Shebang](https://bash.cyberciti.biz/guide/Shebang), the most usual value would be `#!/bin/bash`, which means that /bin/bash interpreter will be used when executing this file. after setting the Shebang, we finish the script, and then to be able to run it directly, we need to set it as executable using the `chmod` linux command
+creating scripts can allow the user to automate complex or repetitive processes, the best and easiest way for this is to set the first line of the script to the interpreter of your choice. this is called a [Shebang](https://bash.cyberciti.biz/guide/Shebang), the most usual value would be `#!/bin/bash`, which means that /bin/bash interpreter will be used when executing this file. after setting the Shebang, we finish the script, and then to be able to run it directly, we need to set it as executable using the `chmod` Linux command
 > Example: `chmod +x script.sh`